Kelizaaaaa/Udemy-Data-Project/README.md

 An analysis of the Udemy data was conducted to investigate the relationship between various features and the target variable, "Price".
 Upon investigating, there were a few interesting observations which are as follows:
 - The number of practice tests has the lowest correlation of -0.08 with price.
     - It is expected that more practice tests would translate to more course material that is provided, and hence a higher price.
     - Furthermore, it is a negative relationship.
-It is shocking because it is logical that if more course materials are provided, the price would be higher.
+This is shocking because it is logical that if more course materials are provided, the price would be higher.
 However, this is the opposite where more course materials translate to a lower price.
 This relationship could possibly be due to a confounder.
 - An interesting finding was that some of the free courses provided were relatively highly rated (3.7 and above).
     - Based on the samples taken, the course content quality is good despite the fact that the course is free.
 - Safety & First Aid was the subcategory with the lowest average price.